 Take a tour full of contrasts from one side of Suffolk to the other.
-From the rolling Stour Valley on the Essex border wind through country lanes, West Suffolk’s wool towns and historic Bury St Edmunds and as you get closer to the flat fertile edges of Norfolk Norfolk, the skies seem somehow even bigger and bluer.
-Bressingham gardens are huge and colourful too: a real treat before pedalling back through some more of Suffolk’s precious village gems.
+From Constable Country and the rolling Stour Valley on the Essex border, wind through country lanes to explore West Suffolk’s famous wool towns like Long Melford and half-timbered idyll, Lavenham.
+Take a look at the eccentric rotunda stately home at Ickworth – currently a fascinating restoration project – and enjoy its gardens and parklands en route to historic Bury St Edmunds.
+As you get closer to the flat fertile edges of Norfolk, the skies seem somehow even bigger and bluer.
+The Bloom family’s famous Bressingham Gardens are huge and colourful too - a real treat before pedalling back through some more of Suffolk’s precious village gems like Eye and Debenham.

-is located near Needham Market, in the Dedham area, in Long Melford, in Bury St Edmunds and in the Diss area.
+is located in Bildeston, in the Dedham area, in Long Melford, in Bury St Edmunds and in Rickinghall near Diss.
 Selected properties include either a 4 or 5 star guest house; two 3 star hotels; an unrated, but very special historic inn and a TBC star hotel.
 We are pleased to discuss details on request.

 Day One - Arrive & explore